 Vehicle manufacturers and importers must meet recycling targets for end of life vehicles.
 They set up a network where organisations take back their particular make of vehicles at end of life.
 If an ELV is returned via this scheme there is no charge to the last owner.
 If you operate within a network take-back obligations are met by vehicle manufacturers and importers.

 If you operate outside of a network you must meet recycling targets yourself.
 If this is the case you don’t have to offer free take-back, it will be a private arrangement.
 You complete your pre-populated annual form with the recycling rates you achieved.
-You must send it to Department for Business, Innovation & Skills (BIS) by 1 July each year.
-Contact BIS:
+You must send it to Department for Environment, Food & Rural Affairs (Defra) by 1 July each year.
+Contact Defra: